RS200 Fitting Guide

 Rudder Retaining Clip – A1923

-Toe Strap Lacing Eyes – A4388 – There are three of these near the transom on the old style deck.
-The toe straps attached to the middle one.
-Elastic take ups are tied to the respective side.
+Toe Strap Lacing Eyes – A4388 – There are three of these near the transom on the old-style deck.
+The toe straps are attached to the middle one.
+Elastic take-ups are tied to the respective side.

 Mainsheet Fittings

 The mainsheet on the RS200 can either run inside the boom or outside.
-Some believe when it runs inside it adds slightly more friction where the sheet enters and exits the boom.
+Some believe that when it runs inside, it adds slightly more friction at the points where the sheet enters and exits the boom.
 If running the sheet externally a support (cover) must run 50% of the external sheet length.

-Strop Block – A2040Tii or A2040 – If using the A2040Tii, it is recommend a Tii-Shackle is used in a figure of eight configuration to ensure the cheeks of the block are not separated.
+Strop Block – A2040Tii or A2040 – If using the A2040Tii, it is recommended to use a Tii-Shackle in a figure-of-eight configuration to ensure the cheeks of the blocks are not separated.

 Mid Boom Block – A2040 attached to A4258 boom slide.